51 eco-friendly Christmas crafts

 Forget the cheap plastic decorations, air clay ornaments are simple to make, affordable and will keep the whole family entertained.
 Homemade Productions shows you how to make your own in their free tutorial.
 They also show you how to make little trinket dishes which would make fab gifts!
 For more clay tutorials check out our DIY coasters and Scandi Christmas star garland projects.

-Turn old clothes into festive bunting with Anna Alicia’s free Christmas bunting pattern.
+Turn old clothes into eco-friendly Christmas decorations with Anna Alicia's free Christmas bunting pattern.

-Use Skip to my Lou’s tutorial and turn an old fleece into a stocking.
-If you need all your fleeces to keep warm this winter then we recommend raiding the charity shops!
+Use Skip to my Lou's tutorial and turn an old fleece into a stocking.
+If you need all your fleeces to keep warm this winter then we recommend raiding the charity shops.
+We also show you how to refashion a blanket into embroidered Christmas stockings right here on Gathered!

-Collect up all your scrap materials and revamp last years baubles with our fabric scrap bauble tutorial.
+Collect up all your scrap materials and revamp last year's baubles with our fabric scrap bauble tutorial.
+You can also turn your scrap fabrics into eco-friendly Christmas decorations with our fabric paper chain tutorial.

 Vicki Howell shows you how to make eco-friendly Christmas decorations using scrap yarn from your stash.
 Her free tutorial includes the pattern for this super cute knitted tree.